alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 is too effective, sometimes it takes a long time to get out, and when I do I usually wish I had exited the maze sooner and socialized more.

-Undergrad life shook that maze in a way that working life didn't.
+Undergrad life shook that maze in a way that working life hasn't.
 When everyone lives near campus, everyone goes to campus whenever an event's happening, and you can serendipitously run into friends in the street, it's just a lot easier to meet people and hang out.